-The daily schedule of the children follows from getting up from bed at 5:00am, then following with PT exercise, self & premises cleanliness, breakfast, getting ready for school, after coming from school they have evening snacks, children go for sports activities, after returning from play they organize themselves for evening prayer, and then they keep busy with their study hour, after dinner they go for bed early.
+The daily schedule of the children starts from getting up from bed at 5:00am, then following with PT exercise, self & premises cleanliness, breakfast, getting ready for school, after coming from school they have evening snacks, children go for sports activities, after returning from play they organize themselves for evening prayer, and then they keep busy with their study hour, after dinner they go for bed early.
 The children who have morning school receive tutoring in the afternoon after coming back from school and children who have school in the afternoon attend tutoring class in the centre in the morning.
 Library time is also fixed and after evening prayers children read newspapers and 1 moral story is told.

-The primary children attend the Zilla Parishad School, Bhaje the secondary and the high school students attend the VPS School, Bhaje some children also attend the Abhinav English medium schools at Patan and Senior children attend Lily Jr. College, Malavli for 11th and 12th std and Graduation students attend Walvan College, Lonavla.
+At SAMPARC Blagram, Bhaje the primary children attend the Zilla Parishad School, Bhaje the secondary and the high school students attend the VPS School, Bhaje; some children also attend the Abhinav English Medium schools at Patan and Senior children attend Lily Jr. College, Malavli for 11th and 12th std.

 After attending School children receive tutoring in the Children's Home with personal attention.
-4 tutors teach the children in the children's home after attending school.
-Children appearing for SSC Board exam are receiving special coaching in the centre.
+Tutors teach the children in the children's home after attending school.
+Children appearing for SSC & HSC Board exam receive special coaching in the centre.